 - The South Essex Economic Development Needs Assessment 2017 (EDNA) provides a comprehensive, evidenced analysis of the economic and employment land opportunities and challenges for South Essex, including employment land requirements to 2036 based on economic modelling of scenarios including growth of London Southend Airport and the relocation of businesses from Greater London to South Essex.
-Given recent national and global trends, most notably the COVID-19 pandemic but also the impending construction of capacity-building infrastructure projects (e.g. the Lower Thames Crossing), it is anticipated that the EDNA will be refreshed soon to take into account how demand for different types of business space across South Essex may be changing.
-Nevertheless, the EDNA is considered to remain reliable for drawing general conclusions on the need for different types of employment space. - The South Essex Grow-On Space Feasibility Study 2020 assesses the availability and status of 'grow-on space' (i.e. office/industrial units of 150-500m2) across South Essex.
-Grow-on space is considered a crucial component in growing the local economy, enabling start-up businesses to increase their output, employment and productivity, and consequently commercial provision is closely monitored, to determine whether the market adequately provides this product, or whether public sector intervention (through planning or economic development policy) is required to facilitate small business growth opportunities.
+Given recent national and global trends, most notably the COVID-19 pandemic but also the impending it is anticipated that the EDNA will be refreshed soon to take into account how demand for different types of business space across South Essex may be changing.
+Nevertheless, the EDNA is considered to remain reliable for drawing general conclusions on the need for different types of employment space. - The South Essex Grow-On Space Feasibility Study 2020 assesses the availability and status of 'grow-on space' (i.e. office/industrial units of 150-500m2) across South Essex. start-up businesses to increase their output, employment and productivity, and consequently commercial provision is closely monitored, to determine whether the market adequately provides this product, or whether public sector intervention (through planning or economic development policy) is required to facilitate small business growth opportunities.